syncfusion-content/maui-docs/MAUI/Chips/Getting-Started.md

 Step 1: Add the NuGet to the project

-Step 2: Add the namespace as shown in the following code snippet:
+Step 2: Add the namespace as shown in the following code snippet

-Step 3: Set the control to content in `ContentPage.`

-## For SfChip

 {% tabs %}